 Indication Status Relevant Codes Notes

-Nonselective (random) pretransplant transfusions for kidney transplant recipients Covered Not specified in NCD 93 No limit on number of transfusions; Medicare blood deductible applies
+Nonselective (random) pretransplant transfusions for kidney transplant recipients Covered Not specified in NCD 93 No limit on number of transfusions; standard Medicare blood deductible applies

 + 1 more indications